Atypical and/or new forms of work

 An answer to all your questions

 What are the rights and duties of seconded workers and companies in the context of an international service contract?
-In which case can a court ordered “reclassification” of an independent contractor agreement into an employment contract?
+In which case can a court-ordered “reclassification” of an independent contractor agreement into an employment contract?
 What risk management strategies are available?
-When can you have recourse to PEO and what types of employment contracts are available?
+When can you have recourse to PEO, and what types of employment contracts are available?
 What qualifies as a company’s “normal and permanent” activity?
 Is the “lending” of workers between two companies lawful?
 And under what conditions can the non-profit “lending of labour” take place?
 How can one use subcontracting in a legally secure manner?
-What are the possible criminal, administrative and civil implications in the event of a labour inspector’s intervention and can I preliminary audit help to manage such consequences more effectively?
+What are the possible criminal, administrative and civil implications in the event of a labour inspector’s intervention, and can I preliminarily audit help to manage such consequences more effectively?